TriEmbed/quercus/README.md

     ESP32C3: SDA 18 SCL 19 (m80 60 rev) SDA 1 SCL 0 (m80 70 rev)
 ```

-The ```linux_install.sh``` script can be run in multiple ways which I will
+The ```linux_install.sh``` script can be run in multiple ways which will be
-review below.
-This script has the ability to create and use a config file.
-The
+reviewed below.
+This script has the ability to create and use a config
-config file ```.quercusrc``` can be located in either the base of the quarcus
+file.
+The config file ```.quercusrc``` can be located in either the base of the
-directory or in your person user directory.
-The script with find it in either
+Quercus directory or in your person user directory.
+The script will find it in
-place but will favor the quarcus directory.
-If you want the
+either place but will favor the Quercus directory.

 1. To create a config file run the script with no arguments on the first
    run.
 If you need to rewrite the config file use the ```-r``` or